Phytolacca americana: Folk and alternative medicine

 Owen notes that "Indians and early settlers used the root in poultices and certain drugs for skin diseases and rheumatism."

 The late 19th century herbal, the King's American Dispensatory, describes various folk medical uses that led individuals to ingest pokeberry products.
 Phytolacca extract was advertised as a prescription weight loss drug in the 1890s.

-Pokeweed is promoted in alternative medicine as a dietary supplement intended to treat a wide range of maladies including mumps, arthritis and various skin conditions.
+Pokeweed is promoted in alternative medicine as a dietary supplement intended to treat a wide range of maladies, including mumps, arthritis, and various skin conditions.
 While pokeweed has been subject to laboratory research, there is no medical evidence that it has any beneficial effect on human health.

 Food uses

 Poke is a traditional southern Appalachian food.
 The leaves and stems of young plants can be eaten, but must be cooked by boiling two or more times with the water drained and replaced each time.
-The leaves taste similar to spinach; the stems, similar to asparagus.
+The leaves taste similar to spinach; the stems are similar to asparagus.
 A 1917 article on edible weeds stated that pokeweed shoots were popular in Pennsylvania, "tied in small bundles, boiled the same way as asparagus, and served with cream sauce or melted butter."

 The roots are poisonous, as are mature leaves and stems.
 Some festivals still celebrate the plant's use in its historical food preparations.

-As late as the 1990s two companies commercially canned and sold pokeweed, but in 2000 the last one, the Allen Canning Company of Siloam Springs, Arkansas, closed down its operation.
+As late as the 1990s, two companies commercially canned and sold pokeweed, but in 2000, the last one, the Allen Canning Company of Siloam Springs, Arkansas, closed down its operation.

 Nutrition

-A 100g serving of pokeweed contains 20 calories and 3.1 grams of carbohydrates, 1.6 grams of sugars, 1.5 grams of dietary fiber, 0.4 grams of fat, 2.3 grams of protein, and is a rich source of vitamin A, vitamin B_{2}, vitamin C, vitamin K, and manganese.
+A 100 g serving of pokeweed contains 20 Calories and 3.1 grams of carbohydrates, 1.6 grams of sugars, 1.5 grams of dietary fiber, 0.4 grams of fat, and 2.3 grams of protein, and is a rich source of vitamins A, B_{2}, C, and K, and manganese.
 It contains low levels of vitamin B_{1}, vitamin B_{6}, iron, calcium, magnesium, phosphorus, and potassium.

 Other uses

 Plant toxins from Phytolacca are being explored as a means to control zebra mussels.

 The toxic extract of ripe pokeweed berries can be processed to yield a pink dye.
 Early European settlers to North America would procure a fine red dye from the plant's roots.

-During the middle of the 19th century wine often was coloured with juice from pokeberries.
+During the middle of the 19th century, wine often was coloured with juice from pokeberries.

-Phytolacca contains lectins known as Pokeweed mitogen which are used to stimulate B-cell proliferation which is useful for B-cell assays, immunodeficiency diagnostic test, and immunotherapy.
+Phytolacca contains lectins known as pokeweed mitogens, which are used to stimulate B-cell proliferation, useful for B-cell assays, immunodeficiency diagnostic tests, and immunotherapy.